 – What is your elevator speech?
 Mission?
 Vision?

 – Would everyone in your company describe your brand similarly?

 – Are important decision-makers aware of your branding and marketing initiatives?

 Once we’ve done this full audit, and built out a brand identity kit for you, we can get to work a lot easier and faster.
 If we’re building a website or marketing campaign for you, we now have a brand identity kit to pull from.
 Inside your brand kit, we will have provided various logos and their colors, where they are to be used, the same thing with fonts, as well as different design elements for headers, emails, landing pages, different design templates for pages on your website, and the list goes on and on.
 Once we have your sign off on your brand identity kit, we’ve got a library of design elements to work from on anything moving forward.

 Are you ready to get starting with a brand identity kit?
-Whether you are a start-up and need unique initial designs, an existing company that just needs some help, or going through a rebrand (see additional blogs about rebranding here!), we can help!
+Whether you are a start-up and need unique initial designs, an existing company that just needs some help, or going through a rebrand, we can help!